-Our name change to Momo Performance + disability reflects the evolving artistic practice of the company.
-The new direction was sparked through the evolution of the company.
-Momo is moving towards methods of highly collaborative and participatory practices.
+MoMo’s continues to evolve and reflect the artistic practice of the company.
+MoMo is moving towards methods of highly collaborative and participatory practices.
 Our new philosophy creates brave space and leverages the expertise of choreographers and directors towards the discovery and presentation of a new disability arts aesthetic in movement performance.

 “We have been working hard to innovate one size fits one training and creation methods that put artists with disabilities at the centre.
 With our community ensemble and in our community classes, we’ve been developing methods that that are highly collaborative and participatory with the aim of finding new expression that comes from the lived experience of disability that are as unique as each artist we work with.
 We are incubating our own methods.” – Jan Derbyshire, Artistic Director